NetOfficeFw/Docs/app/tutorials/tutorial03_en_cs.md

 uid: tutorial03_csharp
 ---

-# Using Dispose with event exporting Objects
+# Using Dispose With Event Listeners

-This tutorial shows how to use `Dipose()` and `DiposeChildInstances()` method for objects with active event listeners.
-In case you have an object with exported events, a `CommandBarButton` for example, and you want dispose them without stoppping fire events you have to use `Dispose(false)` overload with a parameter.
+This tutorial shows how to use `Dipose()` and `DiposeChildInstances()` methods for objects with active event listeners.
+In case you have an object with exported events, a `CommandBarButton` for example, and you want to dispose them without stopping of firing the events, you have to use `Dispose(false)` overload.

-See chapter1 and chapter4 in technical documentation for further info.
+See chapter1 and chapter4 in technical documentation for more information.

 ```csharp
 private void Tutorial03Main()